Documentation Index

 id | string (UUID) | no | Server-assigned on create.
 Rejected if set in a create payload.
 In cwic sandbox profile edit [PROFILE-ID] -f, omit it or set it to the same value as the positional profile ID. |

 labels | map[string]string | no | Free-form labels for organization.
-No runtime semantics today. |
+No runtime semantics. |

 spec | ProfileSpec | yes | Profile shape.
-Must be present on create; an empty spec: {} is allowed and produces sandboxes that inherit every field from the runner’s zone defaults. |
+Must be present on create.
+An empty spec: {} is allowed and produces sandboxes that inherit every field from the runner’s zone defaults. |

 Spec fields